Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 * Client licenses that can be applied in Alfresco Share or in Microsoft Outlook
 * A zip file that provides an addition to the Microsoft Outlook toolbar, which you unzip and install before you start up Microsoft Outlook

-If you plan to use SAML Module for Alfresco Content Services authentication, you need to install and configure the SAML Module for Alfresco Content Services.

 If you plan to enable the transformation of MSG and EML files into PDF format, you need to install and configure Alfresco Transform Service.

 You can download the Outlook Integration software from [Hyland Community](https://community.hyland.com/){:target="_blank"}.